lidingpku/iswc-archive/README.md

 subfolders
  * paper --  maintain an open access version of papers published and/or presented in ISWC
- * metadata  --    metadata for ISWC conference (events, persons, sponsors and papers)
+ * data  --    metadata for ISWC conference (events, persons, sponsors and papers) ** data/entity  currently contains mapping data for organisations ** data/source/*.rdf are downloaded using a shell script ** data/source/*.rdf are maintained by manual editing